Soi4An/byteex_landing/README.md

 Project architecture:
 - api folder, to get constant values for each of the sections (replaces requests to the server);
-- components folder
+- components folder;
-- images folder
+- images folder;
 - types folder (for complex or frequently used types);
 - utils folder, with functions for calculations and custom hooks;